The Olds Engine

 at highway speeds.
 Went back and he made it a 15 psi pressure system.
 I

-recall, he pressurized the radiator and found any leaky places and brazed
+recall, he pressurized the radiator and found any leaky places and soldered

 them.
 It worked.
 Used a 15 psi cap and let the temperature increase.
 For